wfp/designsystem/docs/component-2-footer.md

 ### Standard
-This flagship footer variant, builds up on top of `wfp-footer-compact` pattern, adding `wfp-menu-plain` allows to group links, as well as to add other information.
-Using `wfp-grid`, you can flexibly adjust your navigation, but we recommend including between 2 and 3 groups of links, to give the logo and social buttons a bit of a breathing room.
+This flagship footer variant, builds up on top of `wfp-footer--compact` pattern.
+The addition of `wfp-menu-plain` allows to group links and add other useful information.
+Using `wfp-grid`, you can flexibly adjust your navigation, but we recommend including between 2 and 3 groups of links, to give every other component a bit of a breathing room.

 ###### Preview
 <footer class="wfp-footer--std">